andela-cwekesa/inverted-index-checkpoint/README.md

 ### How to Use
 --------
-1. Clone this repository to your local machine:
+1.Clone this repository to your local machine:
 <br>
 <code>git clone https://github.com/andela-cwekesa/inverted-index-check-point-one.git</code>
 <br>